Chicago Tenants Rights

 Most residential tenants in Chicago are protected by the Chicago Residential Landlord Tenant Ordinance (“RLTO”), which grants many rights and remedies to those who rent within the city.
-If you live in suburban Cook County, or one of the collar counties, click here to learn about your rights as a tenant.

 Table of Contents